 There is no value in practicing incorrectly; therefore, parents mayguide the homework and work with students.
 They should not dothe work, but give guidance as students complete the work.
 If there are issues, please communicate those on the responsibility sheet.
 Teachers in grades 1-6 review responsibility sheets daily to monitor student progress.
-Parents play an important role in helping their child achieve the desired academic progress.
+Parents academic progress.